Annual Report to Parents

 Curriculum evenings for the parents will continue to make the parents aware of the National Curriculum and Foundation Phase requirements, and the teaching methods utilised to convey the programmes of study.

 The teaching staff have also attended numerous courses for curricular development; and in-service training days have been utilised for further development.
 These INSET courses are purchased from the LA and other agencies.
-A Performance Management Module for the School is currently operating successfully, which includes lesson observations.
+A Performance Management Module for the School is currently operating successfully, which includes lesson observations, book scrutinies and learning walks.

 The Junior Department uses a subject based teaching strategy and normally operates on a 2-year or 4 year cycle, with work that addresses the needs of the National Curriculum programmes of Study, and is commensurate to the child’s ability.
 The Foundation Phase meets the above criteria on a thematic based structure.
 Focus groups operate in the core subjects.
 Performance Management is an on-going strategy, carried out by the Headteacher and Senior Management Team, although lesson observations are a whole school stratery.

-The School is currently involved in the Eco Schools Programme, Healthy Eating Initiative, the School Council and Fair Trade.
+The School is currently involved in the Eco Schools Programme, Healthy Eating Initiative, the School Council, Fair Trade and Siarter Iaith.

 Special Needs Register: